Employment Contracts in Texas

 - Morality Clauses: Some employers have begun to use morality clauses that outline behavior that they expect from their employees, you may see drug testing, speech, and dress codes within these types of clauses.

 - Termination Clause: This is the “divorce” clause and most people do not look at it until termination has happened.
 Most employers have spent a good amount of time on this clause as it may be one of the most important in the contract.
 There should be protections written into this clause as to how termination will occur and for what reasons.
 There may be provisions of how an employee may fight the termination through the courts or arbitration.
 Provisions within this clause should also outline severance, accrued vacation, and sick time along with accrued retirement benefits and cobra information.
-Conversely this clause should also outline what the company expects back from the employee, if the company provided, cars, phones computers and credit cards.
+Conversely, this clause should also outline what the company expects back from the employee, if the company provided cars, phones, computers, or credit cards.

 You Have Rights

 There are many extenuating circumstances that go into making a contract, from verbal to historical and they all play a part in a breach of contract suit.
 You may not know that you may be entitled to overtime pay even though you were salaried, you may have been terminated in breach of your contract or even unlawfully.
-THE Leichter Law Firm HAS BEEN HELPING Texans JUST LIKE YOU GET WHAT WAS WRITTEN TO THEM IN THIER EMPLOYMENT CONTRACTS FOR YEARS.
+For years, the Leichter Law Firm has been helping Texans just like you get what was written in their employment contracts.
 David Langenfeld of the Leichter Law firm is a Board-Certified Employment Law Specialist, only 1% of all Lawyers in Texas are board-certified and that means that there is no one more qualified in Texas to help you.
-If you have any questions about your employment contract or your termination, call for a free consultation.
+If you have any questions about your employment contract or your termination, call a Texas employment lawyer for a free consultation at 512-495-9995.